-- Paraphrasing the content without acknowledging the source(s).
-These are the cases where a few words in the content that is sourced from a single or multiple source(s) are changed while retaining the same structure and flow of content remains the same.
+Paraphrasing the content without acknowledging the source(s).
+Such a practice involves changing a few words in the content taken from single or multiple source(s).
+The structure and flow of content remains the same.

-- Besides the above two major cases, there are several other cases such as the final content is a mix of content with proper citation and content with improper citation; content with improper or inaccurate citation of sources; content borrowed from a previous work of self thereby rendering the new work‘unoriginal’.
+Besides the above two major ways, there are several cases of plagiarism, such as: the final content is a mix of content with proper citation and content with improper citation; content with improper or inaccurate citation of sources; content borrowed from a previous work of self, thereby rendering the new work‘unoriginal’.

-- Plagiarism may be unintentional or accidental as well.
-This happens when one does not have an understanding of how to quote and cite the source.
-The content may seem to be the outcome of a conscious attempt at plagiarism.
+Plagiarism may be unintentional or accidental as well.
+This happens when one does not have the understanding of how to quote and cite source(s).
+Although, the content may seem to be the outcome of a conscious attempt at plagiarising.

 Consequences of Plagiarism

 People who plagiarise are under the false impression that they stand to benefit from such a practice.
 From a short-term perspective, they do.
 They are not only able to develop “their work” quickly and conveniently but also grab credit and recognition for “their contribution”.
 The original creator of the work (the aggrieved party), thus loses the immediate benefits and credits that are rightfully theirs.
 From a long-term perspective, however, plagiarists end up as ineffective and incapable professionals.
 Their professional reputation is irreversibly destroyed to the point that their social image is severely dented as well.
 The world of academia and knowledge industry is replete with such examples.